microsoft/winget-cli/README.md

 If you are new to the Windows Package Manager, you might want to [Explore the Windows Package Manager tool](https://docs.microsoft.com/learn/modules/explore-windows-package-manager-tool/?WT.mc_id=AZ-MVP-5004737).
 The client has access to packages from two default sources.
 The first is "msstore" the Microsoft Store (free Apps rated "e" for everyone).
 The second is "Winget" the [WinGet community repository](https://github.com/microsoft/winget-pkgs).

-> **Note**: Group policy may be configured and configured sources.
+> **Note**: Group policy may be configured and modify configured sources.
 Run `winget --info` to see any configured policies.

 ## Installing The Client